ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 ### Simplified Configuration

-A key benefit of the operations client is a drastically simplified configuration.
+A key benefit of the `Connector` is a drastically simplified configuration.
 The existing generated `Client` typically accepts a `ConnectionConfig` record that exposes the full HTTP client configuration surface -- often 15+ fields covering HTTP versions, compression, circuit breakers, retry policies, proxy settings, and more.
 Most users never need to configure these.

-The operations client accepts only the fields that are absolutely required for authentication and connection:
+The `Connector` accepts only the fields that are absolutely required for authentication and connection:

 ```ballerina
 // Full ConnectionConfig for the advanced Client -- 15+ fields